JohnCoene/packer/docs/references/apply_react.md

- Apply React to a project, adds the relevant (babel) loader, installs dependencies, and creates, or updates, or replaces the `srcjs/index.js` file.
+ Apply React to a project, adds the relevant (babel) loader, installs dependencies, and creates, updates, or replaces the `srcjs/index.js` file.

 ## Usage